 Maruti Suzuki Brezza

 Maruti offers the Brezza with a 1.5-litre petrol engine that comes paired with either a 5-speed manual transmission or a 6-speed torque converter automatic.
-Moreover, with the mild-hybrid tech standard in all variants, the Brezza returns a mileage of 17.38 – 19.8 km/l.
+Moreover, with the mild-hybrid in all automatic variants, the Brezza returns a mileage of 17.38 – 19.8 km/l.
 Like most Maruti cars, the Brezza is available in CNG variants that return a mileage of 25.51 km/kg.

 Maruti Suzuki Dzire